-If you're planning to travel to Mexico in July, you should be aware that this is the wettest month of the year through most of the country, so don't forget to pack a raincoat or umbrella.
+If you're planning to travel to Mexico in July, you should be aware that this is the wettest month of the year through central and southern Mexico, so don't forget to pack a raincoat or umbrella.
 It rains mostly in the afternoon and evening so it probably won't interfere with your sightseeing plans.
 This is school holiday time, so it's a good idea to make travel arrangements in advance.
 Read on for the most noteworthy festivals and events taking place in Mexico in July.

 See also: The Weather in Mexico

 More than 150 national and international surfers will gather to compete on Acapulco's Playa Revolcadero for over $100,000 dollars in prizes.
 In addition to the World Surfing Championship, there will be concerts, freestyle motocross shows, surf clinics, mobile cinema, pool parties and recreational activities for the whole family.

 Website: surfopenacapulco.com | Acapulco Travel Guide

 Festival Internacional de Guitarra - International Guitar Festival

 Every year Taxco's international guitar festival honors an outstanding international guitarist.
 Events include concerts, conferences, exhibits and the Taxco National Guitar Contest.

 Website: Festival Internacional de Guitarra | Taxco Destination Guide